mtkos/ch32v003-minimal/Readme.md

 8. timer-interrupt The same as 5. and 6., but now using one of the timer peripherals.
 It uses the 'update' interrupt, triggered when the timer counter overflows.

+9. picolibc-example Shows how to use the picolibc library.
+Using it you can have stdio functionality like printf in your programs and use mathematical functions like sin and cos, among other things.

 ### Prerequisites

 You will need a compiler: Debian packages gcc-riscv64-unknown-elf and binutils-riscv64-unknown-elf.
 And the GNU make utility, Debian package 'make'.
+To use the picolibc library Debian offers a prebuilt version in package picolibc-riscv64-unknown-elf.

 To run the programs you need to upload them to the MCU.
 You can use the loader you like.
 I use the WCH-LinkE debugger/uploader, together with the openocd version from the MounRiver
 Toolchain & Debugger \(<http://www.mounriver.com/download>\).
 For copyright reasons I have not included MounRiver files here.
 Look for the file named openocd, and copy it to the dummy openocd